bsmg/beat-saber-community-wiki/modding/example-mod2.md

 ### Regarding Tasks and Threading
 Through my own experience, and from the advice of other Modders, it is unwise to grab, assign, or modify Unity objects *(Hint: Almost all of them inherit `MonoBehaviour`)* inside a separate thread.
 Attempting to do so will, however not consistently, crash the game.
 It is much better to use `IEnumerators` and Coroutines for handling Unity objects, and use Tasks and separate threads for those which do not.

+## Note Cut Events
+With our ScoreController variable in hand, we can add to the `noteWasCutEvent` and pass in a new void function that has the three required parameters.
+Here, we can use the static `ScoreController.ScoreWithoutMultiplier()` variable to grab our cut distance score.
+Because it outputs two unneeded variables, we can assign them to two filler variables.

+Now we need to filter out bombs and bad cuts, and then add to the according `List<int>` we created *way* in the beginning based on the note type.